 Your family may NEVER approve

-I shared before about how my family disapproved of us homeschooling.
+I shared before about how my family disapproved of our homeschooling.
 Over time, my mom came around.
 But, what I have not shared is that over time my father….
 Hasn’t.
 Our choice of education for our children along with other choices we have made for our family has in turn forever changed the relationship myself and my kids have with my father.
-This is a hard topic to discuss but one that I think we need to be aware.
+This is a hard topic to discuss but one that I think we need to be aware of.
 Many will tell you that in time EVERYONE will approve of your decision to homeschool.
 The fact is that is NOT always true.
 Homeschooling is becoming more mainstream, but it is also considered a radical choice too many.
 Had I known that homeschooling would never be an “approved” choice by my family I still would have chosen this path.
 Because GOD led me down it, and we feel that it is what HE wants us to do for OUR family.
 However, I would have maybe liked to have a little warning that some may NEVER approve of our choice.
+I talked more about this in a podcast episode as well.

 Our educational choices matter.
 Yes, they are OUR choices to make, but they will have an impact on our family, our friendships, and our future.
 It is important to be educated on all aspects of homeschooling.
 Talk to other moms; ask them what they wish they knew before they started.
 Be prepared.
 Be educated.
 And be ready for a joy-filled and surprising ride 🙂